ME-ICA/tedana/CONTRIBUTING.md

 When opening the pull request, we ask that you follow some [specific conventions](#pull-requests).
 We outline these below.

 After you have submitted the pull request, a member of the development team will review your changes to confirm that they can be merged into the main code base.
+When you have two approving reviewers and all tests are passing, your pull request may be merged.

 ### Pull Requests